microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/viva-goals-export-jobs-list.md

 ---
-title: "Searching for Resources"
+title: "List exportJobs"
-description: "Get the list of export jobs."
+description: "Get a list of the exportJobs for a Viva Goals organization."
 author: "ishatyagiit"
 ms.localizationpriority: medium
 ms.prod: "viva-goals"